Concerned Alumni of Princeton: Alito hearings

 During Alito's Senate confirmation hearings following his nomination to the Supreme Court, CAP attracted attention because of its public stance against affirmative action and co-education at Princeton.
 Members of the Senate Judiciary Committee who were questioning Alito suggested that his involvement in this group could shed some light on his stance on minority and women's rights issues which might come before him if he were to be confirmed as an Associate Justice on the Supreme Court of the United States, which he subsequently was.

-The result of an extensive search of CAP documentation demanded by Ted Kennedy on January 11, 2006 was that no mention of or connection to Sam Alito was found.
+The result of an extensive search of CAP documentation demanded by Ted Kennedy on January 11, 2006, was that no mention of or connection to Sam Alito was found.

-Quota system for males

-CAP supported quotas preserving admission spots for males.

 Reaction by undergraduates, faculty, and staff

 CAP appears to have been treated as a nuisance or danger by some of the Princeton community contemporaneous to its most active period.
 Faculty members were wary of participating in a CAP-sponsored political survey.
-CAP was mocked by the school's band, and the university's chaplain in 1973 defended himself against charges of radicalism for his involvement in supporting draft dodging.
+CAP was mocked by the school's band, and the university's chaplain in 1973 defended himself against charges from CAP of radicalism for his involvement in supporting draft dodging.